Alexander Scott Withers: Career and later years

 Charley Taylor holding an American flag.

 Disappointed, Withers traveled to Missouri with the plan of settling and spending his remaining years there, but was likewise disappointed with that region and soon returned to Lewis County, where he again took up in farming and school teaching.
-(He was teacher to the future General Thomas “Stonewall” Jackson in 1839 in a school in Lewis County's first court house building.)
+In 1839, Withers taught the young General Thomas “Stonewall” Jackson in a school room in Lewis County's first court house building.
 Beginning in 1840, he served several years as local justice of the peace near Weston.
-After the death of his wife in 1853 he made his home with his eldest daughter in Parkersburg.
+After the death of his wife in 1853, he made his home with his eldest daughter in Parkersburg.

 Withers was said to have been the largest slave-owner in Lewis County, owning ten or twelve slaves.
 Notwithstanding this, he was a Unionist during the Civil War and served as delegate to the First Wheeling Convention of May 1861.
 Withers fathered a number of children by his mulatto slave Lucy Taylor after his wife died.
 He subsequently sold her and at least two of the children.
 In an 1864 issue of Harper’s Weekly, Col. George H. Hanks published a letter and printed an engraving of a photograph that included Withers's slave son, Charley Taylor, in an effort to publicize the issue of "white slaves".

 Withers lived a retired, studious life until his death in 1865 at the age of 73 and was buried in a graveyard along what is now U.S. Route 19 in Weston.